Lineblocs/mobile-apps/README.md

     Replace the URL with the one you copied.

+### Ensure you have the required assets:
+assets/images/assets/sounds/tick.mp3

 ### Install dependencies:
-  flutter pub get
+Run the following command in the project root directory: flutter pub get
-### Ensure you have the required assets:
-assets/images/
-assets/sounds/tick.mp3

 ### Running the Project
 Connect your device or start an emulator.

 ### Run the project:
 flutter run